 Central Limit Theorem

-Statement of the CLT:
+Statement of the Central Limit Theorem

 1. The expected value (equivalent to the mean) of a sampling distribution of the mean is equal to the mean of the parent population.